maxtsimpson/Work_Day_Scheduler/README.md

 THEN I am presented with timeblocks for standard business hours WHEN I view the timeblocks for that day
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future WHEN I click into a timeblock
+THEN each timeblock is color coded to indicate whether it is in the past, present, or future
+    write a function to get the currentTime write a function that updates timeblocks given the time WHEN I click into a timeblock
 THEN I can enter an event
-WHEN I click the save button for that timeblock
+    add an event listener for timeblocks. use event delegation WHEN I click the save button for that timeblock add an event listener for save buttons
-THEN the text for that event is saved in local storage WHEN I refresh the page
+THEN the text for that event is saved in local storage
+    write a function to save the event text to storage. use a property from the timeblock as the key WHEN I refresh the page
 THEN the saved events persist
+    write a render timeblocks function that takes timeblock objects from local storage and stores the event text. when it renders it will set the timeblock colour, event text etc.
 ```

 The following animation demonstrates the application functionality: